QUB Framework of Assessment

 Feedback informs students how the mark was achieved and whether they achieved the learning outcome.
 Feedback must be timely and useful to the learners.

 Feedback should be linked to learning outcomes, identify good points in the work and areas for improvement as well as give realistic advice for future work.
 The feedback should always explain why work was done well (or not) and why the improvement suggested will help.

 Feedback should be provided no later than 20 working days from submission of the assessment by students and before any second assessment is due.

 A timescale should be provided to students.

 🔗 Dive into more detail on Feedback in the QUB Assessment Handbook

 🔳 Feedback Cycle

-Feedback should be a dialogue and can be provided by anyone involved in the learning process including peers.
+Feedback should be a dialogue.
+It can be provided by anyone involved in the learning process, including peers.

-Annotation of assessments can help provide feedback but should be relevant and not excessive.
+Annotation of assessments can help provide feedback, but annotation should be relevant and not excessive.
 The focus should be on achievement of the learning outcomes.

 🔗 Dive into more detail on Feedback Cycle in the QUB Assessment Handbook